MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ### Hiding a store from store selector

 Some stores within a fulfillment group may not be valid pickup locations, to ensure they do not show up within the store selector module, disable the "Is Pickup Location" property in headquarters fulfillment group as shown below.
+Ensure the 1070 **Channel configuration** distribution schedule job is run after making changes.

 ![Disable a store pickup location in headquarters](./media/store-locator-disable-pickup-store.png)